 unnoticed by the border police and the prosecuting authorities."

 Although the protest did not stop the construction itself, it has mobilized thousands of citizens.
-The “Park is Ours” initiative has gradually transformed into a collective movement campaigning for broader structural changes, such as larger government accountability or social and economic reforms.
+The “Park is Ours” initiative has been transformed into a collective movement campaigning for broader structural changes, such as greater government accountability, or social and economic reforms.

-BiH 08/06/2013 Želko Vulić, the man tortured by Dodik’s police: Policeman finger-stabbed my eye and I went mad!
+BiH 08/06/2013 Želko Vulić, the man tortured by Dodik's shelf: Policeman finger-stabbed my eye and I went mad!
 (Tacno.net)

 BiH 26/07/2013 Fight for aroad: Željko Vulić and his sons were brought in (Kurir.rs)